lorenzofox3/zora/README.md

 In practice you won't use this method unless you have specific requirements or want to build your own test runner on top of zora.

+## Nodejs test runner

+If you want a little bit more opiniated test runner based on zora you can check [pta](https://github.com/lorenzofox3/zora-node)

 ## In the browser

 Zora itself does not depend on native Nodejs modules (such file system, processes, etc) so the code you will get is regular EcmaScript.